boortel/SIFT-and-SURF-based-AD/README.md

 **Warning:** This repository is outdated and it won't be maintained in future.
 Please refer to the repository https://github.com/boortel/AE-Reconstruction-And-Feature-Based-AD and to the ModelClassificationSIFT.py module for its direct Python reimplemantation.
 SURF based feature extractor will be added later.

 # SIFT-and-SURF-based-AD
-Implementation of the "SIFT and SURF based feature extraction for the anomaly detection" paper
+Implementation of the paper [SIFT and SURF based feature extraction for the anomaly detection](https://arxiv.org/abs/2203.13068)

 Download the dataset at: https://www.kaggle.com/imonbilk/industry-biscuit-cookie-dataset